Consideration of Bill, not amended in the Public Bill Committee

 The hon.
 Gentleman has raised an important point about the need to trickle information down to commander level to ensure that people are aware of the opportunities.
 That will be incentivised and supported by local commanders, but there will be a higher approvals authority.
 It is all based on operational capability, which we must not lose sight of.
 I hope that that clarifies the way in which the system will work.

 I accept that.
 I do not question for one minute what the armed forces will do in trying to ensure that the information is instilled in the chain of command, but this is a new way of working for them.
-I am not criticising them, because it is inevitable that when a change such as this is introduced in any company or other organisation, some people will not get it, and some will positively resist it.
+I am not criticising them, because it is inevitable that when such a change is introduced in any company or other organisation, some people will not get it, and some will positively resist it.
 Some people will see it as a radical change.
 I think we should ensure that those who ask for flexible working are given good reasons why, in some cases, it cannot be implemented.
 I accept that there will be operational reasons.

 Does the hon.
 Gentleman agree that when we are considering introducing a new element of flexibility into service in the armed forces, we should look again at the maximum enlistment time?
 Although the military have moved towards extending the retirement age in view of our ageing population, perhaps it is time to revisit that as well.
 People who are well into their 60s, and even 70s, are quite capable of doing some of the modern jobs in the armed forces, which would not have been the case 20 or 30 years ago.

 I think it is a fact of life that the pool of 18-year-olds is becoming smaller.
 I hope the right hon.
 Gentleman was not suggesting that the hon.
 Member for Beckenham (Bob Stewart) should be brought out of retirement; I do not know whether that would be a good thing or a bad thing for the armed forces, but it would certainly be interesting for them.
 However, he has raised an interesting point.
-When I was a defence Minister, people who could have made a further contribution were leaving the forces in their early to mid-50s, for reasons connected with, for instance, pensions.
+When I was a Defence Minister, people who could have made a further contribution were leaving the forces in their early to mid-50s, for reasons connected with, for instance, pensions.
 Given that that pool of 18-year-olds is getting smaller, we should also revisit the idea of recruitment from Commonwealth countries, which has been successful in the past.
 It has made a tremendous contribution to our nation’s defence over the last few years.

 My hon.
 Friend has referred to serving personnel of a slightly more mature aspect.
 Might not the most effective way to ensure that flexible working proceeds as the Bill proposes be to ensure that at least one one-star officer takes the opportunity to sign up for it?